bfernandez2793/Homework_1/README.md

 The goal of the game is to get cards whose total value comes the closest to 71/2 without going over it.
 Getting a card total over 71/2 is called "busting".

-The files include
+The files include:

-\t cards.h: a complete interface for the Card class plus templates for the Hand and Player interfaces.
+  cards.h: a complete interface for the Card class plus templates for the Hand and Player interfaces.
-\t cards.cpp:  an almost complete implementation of the Card class.
-\t siete_y_medio.cpp: some suggested libraries plus a stub for the main routine
+  cards.cpp:  an almost complete implementation of the Card class. siete_y_medio.cpp: some suggested libraries plus a stub for the main routine